 When our fall harvest work grinds to a half, as farm work sometimes does, my Apple Cider Mimosa seems to work magic to soothe nerves and take the edge off.

 This mimosa recipe is super easy to make and tastes like autumn in a glass. (yes, that's a thing).
 All it takes to make this fall cocktail is apple cider, prosecco and a cinnamon sugar rim.

 If you're wondering what Prosecco is, you can get a full definition here of Champagne vs Prosecco.
 But basically, Prosecco is a less expensive option, and since we're cutting it in the mimosa recipe anyway, I say save your dollars for a splurge.

 Apple Cider Mimosas - One of my favorite cocktails and perfect for this time of year, including serving it as a Thanksgiving cocktail!

-It couldn’t be any easier – share with a friend and grab a cozy seat.
+It couldn't be any easier - share with a friend and grab a cozy seat; if you have a bar made from a dresser, even better!
 Pour, drink, and repeat!

 Apple Cider Mimosa (Apple Cider Cocktail)